 - Call for backup.
 Does the Hiring Manager have to be in on all the interviews?
 If the Hiring Manager is unable to attend in person, find out whose opinion they trust

-- Make use of technology.
+- Make use of technology throughout the hiring process.
 Your Hiring Manager will undoubtedly want the final say to anyone they could potentially be working with.
-Alternatively, you could consider video interviewing technology makes it possible for a Hiring Manager to ‘meet’ a candidate from anywhere in the world
+Alternatively, you could consider video interviewing technology, which makes it possible for a Hiring Manager to ‘meet’ a candidate from anywhere in the world

 At the beginning of every summer, there is a new influx of talented graduates in the jobs market.
 Graduate programmes from previous years also often come to an end around the end of the academic year.
 Those who have previously worked in graduate roles, often have the most up to date and sought after skills.
 So what does this mean for me?
 It means you have a fresh pool of talent actively seeking their next role!

 Graduates are a great investment for your business as they are used to learning new skills and producing work to a deadline.
 In short, graduates could be an asset to you as they are easy to train, having no prior bad habits, only a willingness to learn.

 With summer recruitment being so important to get right, it could be worthwhile enlisting the help of an experienced recruitment consultant.
 Recruitment agencies have access to a huge pool of active talent.
 Not only that but they have extensive knowledge of their sector and, therefore, know where to place your advertisement to target the right people with the right skills.
 Under these niche searches, they are able to reach high calibre candidates, quickly!